Why understanding conservatory planning permission is essential to avoid falling foul of the rules

 - Your conservatory will cover more than half your garden

-It should also have a maximum height of 4m, or 3m if it is within 2m of a boundary.
+When designing a conservatory, remember it should also have maximum height of 4m, or 3m if it is within 2m of a boundary.

-Alternatively, under the prior approval – which involves notifying the local planning authority who will in turn consult your neighbours – you can now build up to 8m (detached homes) and 6m (semi-detached and terrace homes) without planning permission.
+Alternatively, under prior approval – which involves notifying the local planning authority who will in turn consult your neighbours – you can now build up to 8m (detached homes) and 6m (semi-detached and terrace homes) without planning permission.

 If you do find that you need to make a planning permission application, you are probably wondering how much it will cost you.
+The cost of planning permission varies depending where in the UK you live.

-You will need to apply for one in a similar way to planning permission, submitting plans and elevations and the like, and pay a fee.
+You will need to apply for one in a similar way to planning permission, submitting plans and elevations and the like, and pay a fee, with the cost of an LDC usually half the normal planning fee.

 If you are planning on a building a conservatory with a solid roof, or considering conservatory roof replacement to swap a glazed roof for a tiled design, you will probably be wondering whether a planning permission application will be needed.